MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-addaction-string-integer-string-string-method.md

 ## Remarks

 The semantics of this method is the same as the version without a Description parameter.
-See [AddAction(Text, Integer, Text)](errorinfo-addaction-string-integer-string-method.md) for more information.
+For more information, see [AddAction(Text, Integer, Text)](errorinfo-addaction-string-integer-string-method.md).

 ## See Also